 Probability Formulas

-The formula for Single Event Probability
+1. Probability Formula for Single Event

 Single-event probability is the likelihood of a specific outcome occurring in a single trial.